Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Flooding and damage to property

-Heavy rain can lead to localised flooding, especially in areas with inadequate drainage or in low-lying areas.
+Heavy rain can lead to localized flooding, especially in areas with inadequate drainage or in low-lying areas.
 When sewers overflow, streets, basements and buildings can be flooded, causing significant damage to property and infrastructure.

 Flood in Ruprechtshofen © Freiwillige Feuerwehr Ruprechshofen